Iceland Ring Road 10 day Itinerary - Bonus: Map + Resources to book your trip

 Another option is to soak for a few hours in the Blue Lagoon, as it is very convenient since it is located near the airport and can easily be included in your 10-day Iceland itinerary.

-PLANNING YOUR SELF-DRIVE RING ROAD IN ICELAND
+PLANNING YOUR 10 DAY ICELAND RING ROAD ITINERARY

 Starting visiting my complete Iceland Travel Guide for more information.

 If you have 10-day or only a weekend to explore Iceland, it is still great to prepare in advance.

 Every trip I like to evaluate my “lessons learned” and for Iceland, the most important was to be flexible with your itinerary and days.
 You never know if you will be able to visit a specific site due to weather conditions or a road may be closed.
 Mark your “must-see places” and if possible, try to drive back on the next day, even if it will take you off the original route.

 Enjoy the journey, relax, and appreciate the nature and laid-back lifestyle in Iceland!
 If I forgot to cover something, or if you have any additional questions, please leave your comment below and I will be thrilled to get back to you.